Logius-standaarden/fsc-logging/draft-fsc-logging-00.md

 The Manager **MUST** only return TransactionLog records which match the following criteria:

-- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.SourcePeerID`
+- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.Source.OutwayPeerID`
-- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.DestinationPeerID`
+- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.Destination.ServicePeerID`

 If the Delegation extension is enabled the following two criteria also apply:

-- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.SourceDelegatorPeerID`
+- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.Source.DelegatorPeerID`
-- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.DestinationDelegatorPeerID`
+- The Peer ID of the X.509 certificate used by the Peer requesting the TransactionLog records matches the value of the field `TransactionLogRecord.Destination.DelegatorPeerID`

 ### Interfaces